Skip navigation

 • Insomnia, a disorder that can make it hard for you to fall asleep and/or stay asleep throughout the night.

 • Narcolepsy, a neurologic condition.
 It causes extreme sleepiness in the daytime.
-It may also cause you to suddenly fall asleep during the day.
+You may suddenly fall asleep during the day.

 Why do I need a sleep study?